How to prune and shape the Eucalyptus tree in spring

 To maintain the health and growth of the Eucalyptus tree, it is important to follow some practical tips.
 First, make sure to provide the tree with adequate watering during the spring.
 Water is essential for the roots to absorb the nutrients needed for their development.
 Additionally, it is critical to control weeds and keep the area around the tree free of weeds.
 This will prevent competition for nutrients and allow the tree to grow healthily.

-Another important tip is to fertilize the soil on a regular basis. organic fertilizers or fertilizers specific to eucalyptus trees can be used to ensure that the tree receives the necessary nutrients for its growth.
+Another important tip is to fertilize the soil on a regular basis.
+Organic fertilizers or fertilizers specific to eucalyptus trees can be used to ensure that the tree receives the necessary nutrients for its growth.
 It is also advisable to carry out regular pruning, removing dead or diseased branches, which will promote air circulation and sunlight inside the tree.

 Additionally, it is crucial to keep an eye out for potential pests or diseases that may affect the tree.
 If any signs of infestation or disease are detected, action should be taken quickly using natural methods or consulting a gardening specialist.